areepatw96/MERN-stack-social-media-webapp/README.md

 The project's significance lies in providing users a secure and user-friendly platform to share their precious memories.
-We will build a full-stack web application with the MERN, a powerful and popular technology stack [3].
+We will build a full-stack web application with the MERN, a powerful and popular technology stack [^3].

 This project is essential for several reasons:

 - To give users a platform for sharing and saving their memories: People value their memories, and this app will provide users with a platform to share those experiences with others and preserve them for the future.
-- Creating a full-stack MERN application with various features: It is a complex process that demands a thorough understanding of modern web development tools to build a fullstack   MERN app with authentication, likes, dark mode, and a responsive design.
+- Creating a fullstack MERN application with various features: It is a complex process that demands a thorough understanding of modern web development tools to build a fullstack   MERN app with authentication, likes, dark mode, and a responsive design.
 - Learning and applying various web development techniques: This project offers the chance to study and use several web development techniques, such as React, MongoDB,